How Can I Help My Child Pay Attention? EF: Sustained Attention

 Sit down with your child and talk about possible distractions (common ones are a cell phone, noise, etc.) and how he/she can combat that.
 For example, if the child’s cell phone is a distraction, have him/her put it in another room while they do their homework.
 If noise in a classroom is distracting and the child has a 504, request that he/she can take tests in a quiet room.

 The ability to switch your attention from one person/task to another is called shifting attention.

-You can also check out “How to Teach Your Child to Self-Monitor Their Attention” here.
+For tips and tricks you can use to help your child learn to monitor his/her own attention, check out “How to Teach Your Child to Self-Monitor Their Attention” here!